SleepyheadLLL/SleepyheadLLL.github.io/_pages/about.md

 [//]: # (Conference Reviewer)

-# 🎸 Hobbies
+# 🎶 Hobbies
-- Guitar, I am an amateur guitarist with over 10 years of experience playing acoustic guitar.
+- Guitar.
+I am an amateur guitarist with over 10 years of experience playing acoustic guitar.

 Last updated on: 2025.07